 - Tail lights

 Making the tail lights 35 mm less wide (each) so the rear segment has no 'tail fins' anymore (that standed out from some view angles).
+This boosts a more streamlined torpedo look.

 Moving the diffusor and the exhaust 32 mm frontwards so the rear segment looks lighter, smoother and more elegant (see side view below).